PS1316/J5slide/README.md

 What is J5slide?
 ================

 J5slide is a framework for creating web-based slideshow presentations.
-It turns HTML with a declarative slide markup into a slideshow presentations with the use of JavaScript, HTML5 and CSS3.
+It turns HTML with a declarative slide markup into a slideshow presentation with the use of JavaScript, HTML5 and CSS3.

 Based on DZ Slides - http://github.com/paulrouget/dzslides